zJaaal/react-scroll-utilities/README.md

 # React Scroll Utilities (Beta)

 React Scroll Utilities is a Lightweight library to track scroll events like, proximity to components, direction of scroll and render a component if it's on screen sight.
 I'll be adding more features and improving the functionality.
 I'm also open to read any request or change that you think that would be a good addition.
-This library only supports vertical scroll at the moment.

 ## ScrollWatcher Component